What do you think of when you hear the word Hypnosis? Is it these weird people on a stage waving arms like wings and clucking like hens?

 Your awareness is dissociated from the immediate reality but focused on your past experiences or imagery.

-Rapid Transformational Therapy sessions can sometimes last two hours.
+Transformational hypnotherapy sessions last up to two hours.
 But the clients stay easily absorbed in the therapy process.
 They do not even notice how time passes.

 As already mentioned above, hypnosis is a state of suggestibility.
 This allows you to change your habit of thinking, feeling, and reacting.